Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Numerical results

-Fig.~\ref{fig6} presents numerical simulations of the dynamic evolution for Equation \ref{eq4.1} with butterfly-shaped initial conditions under spatial discretization parameters $N= 128$ comparing the Lie splitting scheme (first two rows) and Strang splitting scheme (bottom tworows) combined with adaptive low-rank methods (ADRSVD and ADGN).
-Each column correspondsto phase-field distributions at $T = 0$, $T = 1$ ,$T = 5$, and $T = 10$.
+Fig.~\ref{fig8} presents numerical simulations of the dynamic evolution for Eq.~\eqref{eq4.4} with butterfly-shaped initial condition under spatial grid numbers $\hat{N} = 128$, where the first two rows present the results of ADRSVD-LT and ADGN-LT, and the last two rows show those of ADRSVD-ST and ADGN-ST. Each column correspondsto phase-field distributions at $T = 0, 1, 5, 10$.
 The initial butterfly-shaped interface evolves with high-curvature regions contracting inward and low-curvature regions expanding outward, leading to a smoothed morphology over time.
 Results demonstrate consistent accuracy and stability in capturing interface evolution for both splitting schemes, while the adaptive low-rank methods effectively preserve phase-field quality without significant numerical dissipation or interface distortion, validating their robustness in handling complex geometric initial-value problems.